Tips on how you can reduce water wastage in your home.

 The rapid growth of self-employment has been a noticeable feature in the make-up of the UK workforce in recent years.
-The number of individuals working for themselves has increased by 1.1 million since 2009, with 4.92 million people now choosing to be their own boss (15% of the entire workforce).
+The number of individuals working for themselves has increased up from 3.2 million in 2000, with more than 5 million people now choosing to be their own boss (15% of the entire workforce).

 Yet 36% of self-employed people have decided against applying for a mortgage or remortgage in the past five years because of the fear of their application being rejected.
 Perceived obstacles to gaining a mortgage included a lack of recent tax returns, irregular or insufficient income, and the mortgage request being too complicated.